renatoathaydes/wasmin/README.md

 let y = mul 2 3 > add 1;
 ```

-The `>` operator actually allows the programmer to use the WASM stack machine directly!
+The `>` operator actually allows the programmer to use the WASM virtual stack directly!

 This example: